 Any good Muay Thai training always consists of the same fixed procedures and ingredients.
-It does not matter whether Muay Thai is trained for self defense, fitness or the ring.
-The following training components should be present in each good Muay Thai workout and be an integral part every Muay Thai training.
+It does not matter whether Muay Thai is trained for self-defense, fitness or a fight.
+The following training components should be present in each good Muay Thai workout and be an integral part of every Muay Thai training session.

 Mental principles for good and successful Muay Thai Training:

 - Self-discipline: Nobody forces you to train Muay Thai.
 Self-discipline is paramount.
 Without this you will not get successful.